melodymale/melodymale.github.io/_posts/2024-03-09-cloudgoat-vulnerable-cognito.md

 last_modified_at: 2024-03-09
 ---

-In this scenario, we have the login and signup page which used AWS Cognito Userpool as a backend to store a user data, and AWS Cognito IdentityPool which use Userpool as an identity provider.
+In this scenario, we were provided the login and signup page which used AWS Cognito Userpool as a backend to store a user data, and AWS Cognito IdentityPool which use Userpool as an identity provider.
 We can take advantage from misconfiguration of the AWS Cognito Userpool to get the AWS Cognito IdentityPool credentials.

 ## Sign up with desired email